 First Witch.
 Thrice the brinded cat hath mew'd.
 Sec.
 Witch.
 Thrice and once the hedge-pig whined.
 Third Witch.
-Harpier cries 'Tis time, 'tis time.
+Harpier cries ''Tis time, 'tis time.'
 First Witch.
-Round about the cauldron go; In the poison'd entrails throw. † Toad, that under cold stone Days and nights has thirty one Swelter'd venom sleeping got, Boil thou first i' the charmed pot.
+Round about the cauldron go; In the poison'd entrails throw.
+5 Toad, that under cold stone Days and nights has thirty one Swelter'd venom sleeping got, Boil thou first i' the charmed pot.

-801b <IV i>

 All.
-Double, double toil and trouble; 10 Fire burn, and cauldron bubble.
+Double, double toil and trouble; 10 Fire burn and cauldron bubble.
 Sec.
 Witch.
-Fillet of a fenny snake,

-In the cauldron boil and bake;

-Eye of newt and toe of frog,

-Wool of bat and tongue of dog,
+Fillet of a fenny snake, In the cauldron boil and bake; Eye of newt and toe of frog, Wool of bat and tongue of dog, 15

-Adder's fork and blind-worm's sting,

-Lizard's leg and owlet's wing,

-For a charm of powerful trouble,

-Like a hell-broth boil and bubble.
+Adder's fork and blind-worm's sting, Lizard's leg and howlet's wing, For a charm of powerful trouble, Like a hell-broth boil and bubble.
 All.
 Double, double toil and trouble; 20 Fire burn and cauldron bubble.
 Third Witch.
-Scale of dragon, tooth of wolf,

-Witches' mummy, maw and gulf

-Of the ravin'd salt-sea shark,

-Root of hemlock digg'd i' the dark,

-Liver of blaspheming Jew,

-Gall of goat, and slips of yew

-Sliver'd in the moon's eclipse,

-Nose of Turk and Tartar's lips,

-Finger of birth-strangled babe

-Ditch-deliver'd by a drab,

-Make the gruel thick and slab:

-Add thereto a tiger's chaudron,

-For the ingredients of our cauldron.
+Scale of dragon, tooth of wolf, Witches' mummy, maw and gulf Of the ravin'd salt-sea shark, Root of hemlock digg'd i' the dark, 25 Liver of blaspheming Jew, Gall of goat and slips of yew Sliver'd in the moon's eclipse, Nose of Turk and Tartar's lips, Finger of birth-strangled babe 30 Ditch-deliver'd by a drab, Make the gruel thick and slab: Add thereto a tiger's chaudron, For the ingredients of our cauldron.
 All.
-Double, double toil and trouble; Fire burn and cauldron bubble.
+Double, double toil and trouble; 35 Fire burn and cauldron bubble.

 Sec.
 Witch.
-Cool it with a baboon's blood, Then the charm is firm and good.

-Enter Hecate to the other three Witches.
+Cool i t with a baboon's blood, m and good.
+Enter Hecate to the o ther three Witches.
+Hec.
 O, well done!
-I commend your pains; And every one shall share i' the gains: 40 And now about the cauldron sing, Live elves and fairies in a ring, Enchanting all that you put in.
-[Music and a song: 'Black spirits,' &c.
-[Hecate retires.
-Sec.
+I And every one shall share And now about the cau i' the gains: 40 484 Like elves and fairie Enchanting all that y [Music Sec.
 Witch.
-By the pricking of my thumbs, Something wicked this way comes.
-Open, locks, Whoever knocks!
-Enter Macbeth.
-Macb.
-How now, you secret, black, and midnight hags!
+By the pri Something wicked this way Open, locks, Whoever knocks! ou put in. and a song: 'Black spirits,' &c.
+[Hecate retires. cking of my thumbs, Enter Macbeth.
 What is 't you do?
-A deed without a name.
-Macb.
-I conjure you, by that which you profess, 50 Howe'er you come to know it, answer me: Though you untie the winds and let them fight Against the churches; though the yesty waves Confound and swallow navigation up; Though bladed corn be lodged and trees blown down; Though castles topple on their warders' heads; Though palaces and pyramids do slope Their heads to their foundations; though the treasure Of nature's germens tumble all together, Even till destruction sicken; answer me 60 To what I ask you.
+All.
+A deed s, and let them fight ugh the yesty waves Though bladed corn be lod Though castles topple on Though palaces and pyrami ged and trees blown down; 55 their warders' heads; Of nature's germins tumbl Even till destruction sic To what I ask you.
 First Witch.
 Speak.
 Sec.
 Witch.
-Demand.
 Third Witch.
 We 'll answer.

-First Witch.
-Say, if thou 'dst rather hear it from our mouths, 802a <IV i>
+mouths,